Efficient Fraud Detection Using Deep Boosting Decision Trees: Experimental design

 \subsection{Evaluation metrics}

 We employ ROC curve and the corresponding AUC as the main evaluation metric to evaluate the performance of the compared approaches for fraud detection.
-First, we introduce the confusion matrix.
-Confusion matrix can be seen as a contingency table where rows represent the predicted class or predicted condition of the data on the model, and columns represent the actual class or true condition of the data.
-Confusion matrix counts the number of samples with True Positive (TP) meaning actual class is positive and predicted class is also positive, False Positive (FP) predicted class is positive but actual class is negative, False Negative (FN) predicted class is negative but actual class is positive, and True Negative (TN) predicted class is negative and actual class is also negative.
+First, we introduce the confusion matrix, wich counts the number of samples with True Positive (TP) meaning actual class is positive and predicted class is also positive, False Positive (FP) predicted class is positive but actual class is negative, False Negative (FN) predicted class is negative but actual class is positive, and True Negative (TN) predicted class is negative and actual class is also negative.

 Based on confusion matrix, ROC curve and AUC can be calculated as follows.
 In classification task, the model usually outputs a prediction probability.
 We can sort these probability in descending order and select a truncation in the middle, then the front part is predicted as positive examples, and the rest negative examples.
 This method is too subjective for the selection of the threshold, so researchers introduced the ROC curve from the medical field.
 The ROC curve is obtained by plotting for each possible threshold value false positive rate ($FPR = FP / (TN + FP$)) on the horizontal axis, true positive rate ($TPR = TP / (TP + FN)$) on the longitudinal axis.
-The ROC curve, as a graphical tool, visualizes the trade-off between achieving a high true positive rate while maintaining a low false positive rate, and has proven to be an alternative to accuracy estimation with stronger and more general conclusions, especially in the data imbalance case \cite{provost1998case}.
 In order to facilitate the comparison between different imbalance learning algorithms, researchers define the AUC to represent the Area Under the ROC Curve.
 AUC acts as a single score varing between 0 and 1, and in the context of fraud detection, the AUC of a classifier can be interpreted as the probability that a randomly chosen fraud case is predicted a higher score than a randomly chosen legitimate case.
 Therefore, a higher AUC indicates superior classification performance.

 In addition to ROC curve and AUC, we further introduce another common metric for imbalanced classification, H‐measure, to assist a comprehensive evaluation.
 The H‐measure is a classifier performance measure which takes into account the context of application without requiring a rigid value of relative misclassification costs to be set\cite{japkowicz2013assessment}.
 For more details on the H-measure, reader can refer to \cite{hand2009measuring}.
 As AUC, higher H‐measure indicates superior classification performance. \end{spacing}